 Snake River Farms is one of the leading online meat sellers in America, and not for just Wagyu.
 They also deal in Kurobuta pork.

 As Snake River Farms is primarily an online company, you can’t visit them.
-Though one could contact their offices to book a tour for business purposes.
-They are a part of Agri Beef, a business that’s been family-owned and operated since 1968 out of Boise, Idaho.
+However, you could contact their offices to book a tour for business purposes.
+Snake River Farms is a part of Agri Beef, a business that’s been family-owned and operated since 1968 out of Boise, Idaho.

 The real question is – why would you want to?
 With the products arriving right at your door, the need and desire to inspect the quality of the beef should begin and end within your own mouth.